Spotlight on: Cathy Mottershead8 July 2014

 One particular concert sticks in my memory as a favourite experience while at Cardiff.
 In my second year, the Cardiff University Symphony Chorus, which I had been a member of since my first week, joined with instrumental forces from the Royal Welsh College and Drama to perform Verdi’s ‘Requiem’ in St David’s Hall.
 The piece is phenomenal and the accumulation of such hard work put in by both students and staff produced a real breath-taking performance.

+I don’t know much about music, but it sounds great!
 What else did you get up to?

 As a music student, there are many extra curricular activities to be involved with.
 I was a member of Cardiff University Symphony Chorus, Chamber Choir and Contemporary Music Group.
 I was also a singer with The Palestrina Singers of Cardiff University and became choir manager which I very much enjoyed.
 I successfully managed the choir’s week to week rehearsals and activities along with seven concerts during the year and a tour to the South of England (Guildford, Portchester and Romsey) during June 2014.
 I loved both the social aspect to singing with the choir and the challenges that came with organising it.